 Go to the Monitoring > Performances > Curves menu

 - The Template Name field defines the name of the model.

-- The Hosts/Service Data Source lists defines the host/service for which this curve will be used.
+- The Hosts/Service Data Source list defines the host/service for which this curve will be used.
 If this information is not filled in, this curve definition will be applied to all services in which this metric appears.

 - The Data Source Name field can be used to select the metric which will use this definition.
-The List of known metrics list can be used to choose the already existing metrics used by the services.
+The List of known metrics list can be used to choose the existing metrics already used by the services.

 - If the Stack box is checked, this curve will be stacked on the others (useful to see the proportion of one metric in relation to another).

 - If the Stack box is checked, the Order list can be used to define the order display / stacking of the curve (the smaller the number, the closer it will be to the x-axis).

 - If the Invert box is checked, the curve is reversed (opposite to the absolute value) in relation to the y-axis (useful for seeing the proportion of incoming traffic compared to outgoing traffic).

 - The Thickness list expresses the thickness of the line of the curve (expressed in pixels).